Huzzi-Aliaas/Internship_HB2021/README.md

   - numExp02: demonstration of an optical event horizon
   - numExp03: demonstration of how to get a "cleaned up" a soliton + DW initial condition
   - numExp04: demonstration of how to compute spectrograms
+  - numExp05: demonstration of energy conservation (NSE) for each pulse
+  - numExp06: demonstration that supercontinuum generation gives conditions for an optical event horizon

 ## Internship meetings